-IF . . .
-The trip is limited to a small number (under 10) of close contacts, none of whom were known to have been in contact with anyone who has tested positive for COVID-19 within the last 14 days, the student may return to school without quarantining.
+If the trip is limited to a small number (under 25) of close contacts, none of whom were known to have been in contact with anyone who has tested positive for COVID-19 within the last 14 days, the student may return to school without quarantining.

-IF . . .
-You will be participating in an outdoor mass gathering (up to 10 people), you will be required to quarantine for 14 days.
+- If you will be participating in an outdoor mass gathering (more than 500 people), where 6-foot distancing was not observed, you will be required to quarantine as outlined above.

 Internet access will be provided for students for the purpose of instructing, accessing information, conducting research, and communicating with others as part of a specific curriculum.
 Remember: communication on the Internet is often very public in nature.